mariasarafi/head-md-oracle-of-suits/process/concept-2025-10-11-Kostas-Maria.md

 </div>
 <br>

 2. <b>Seasons and the classical elements.</b> By 1582, the Gregorian calendar was largely adopted by Europe, so playing cards began to correlate with the year, the seasons, and the solstices.
 The four suits represent the four seasons/solstices or the four phases of the moon.
-Suits may also parallel the four elements found in nature: hearts for water, clubs for fire, diamonds for earth and spades for air (<a href="https://www.artofplay.com/blogs/stories/the-symbology-of-playing-cards" target="_blank"> <i>The Symbology of Playing Cards</i></a>).
+Suits may also parallel the four elements found in nature: hearts for water, clubs for fire, diamonds for earth and spades for air.
+The twelve royals (King, Queen, and Jack), represent the twelve months of the year, each suit of thirteen cards represents the thirteen weeks in each season (<a href="https://www.artofplay.com/blogs/stories/the-symbology-of-playing-cards" target="_blank"> <i>The Symbology of Playing Cards</i></a>).

-Before 1873 and the adaptation of the Gregorian calendar, the Japanese calendar was based on the Chinese solar-lunar calendar, which took into account the movements of both the Earth around the Sun, and the Moon around the Earth (<a href="https://hanafudahawaii.com/2025/03/10/symbols-and-motifs-in-hanafuda/" target="_blank"> <i>Symbols and Motifs in Hanafuda</i></a>).
+Before 1873 and the adaptation of the Gregorian calendar, the Japanese calendar was based on the Chinese solar-lunar calendar, which took into account the movements of both the Earth around the Sun, and the Moon around the Earth.
+Hanafuda cards are organized in twelve suits that correspond to months of the year, each month represented with a flowering plant (<a href="https://hanafudahawaii.com/2025/03/10/symbols-and-motifs-in-hanafuda/" target="_blank"> <i>Symbols and Motifs in Hanafuda</i></a>).

 In tarot the suits represent the four elements – swords (thoughts or air), cups (emotions or water), coins/pentacles (material aspects or earth), and batons/wands (actions or fire) (<a href="https://www.vam.ac.uk/articles/tarot-cards" target="_blank"> <i>A history of tarot cards</i></a>).